Salespeople are always in a hurry to sell. Well, everyone wants the applause and incentives that are given when the sales quotas are achieved.

 Here is a structure of a successful sales discovery call.

-Don’t just dial a random number and ask a few generic questions.
+Don’t just dial a random number and ask a few generic questions during a sales discovery call.

 The discovery call needs proper preparation.